Epliz/muiLLM/README.md

 The numbers are changing at every commit, try it out by yourself!

-But if you can't, here is the (outdated) approximate performance on a small prompt, generating 256 tokens, for a single GPU:
+But if you can't, here are approximate performance numbers on a small prompt, generating 256 tokens:
-* fp16 on MI300x: 210 tokens/s average tokens/s
+* Llama 3 8B, fp16 on 1x MI300x: 210 tokens/s/user
+* Llama 3 8B, fp16 on 4x MI300x: 350 tokens/s/user
+* Llama 4 Scout, fp16 on 4x MI300x: 190 tokens/s/user

-TODO: MI100 results, tensor parallelism results, comparison to Nvidia TensorRT, HuggingFace stock + compiled stock performance
+TODO: MI100 results, comparison to Nvidia TensorRT, HuggingFace stock + compiled stock performance

 ## Installation